GlueGunStanley/IDAH/README.md

 That's it!
 If everything went correctly, the next time you start your server the resource will start.

 ## Configuration 🔧
 A default configuration comes with the resource.
-You may use that as a reference on how to configure the resource properly.
+You may use that as a reference on how to configure the resource.

 >   ### Font
 >    1 (Chalet London) | 2 (House Script) | 3 (Monospace) | 4 (Chalet Comprime Cologne) | 5 (Pricedown)